Karl-Han/resume/README.md

 There are two versions of this project:

+* V1.0: `master.yml` for all information and `config.yml` for version configuration.
+You can freely add as many version configurations as you like without worrying about the consistency of content.
 * V0.9: everything is included in one file `config.yml`.
 Even though it is convenient to generate one resume, it is hard to generalize one master copy of resume and leads to problem of inconsistency across different version with modification.
-* V1.0: `master.yml` for all information and `config.yml` for version configuration.
-You can freely add as many version configurations as you like without worrying about the consistency of content.

 There are different ways to generate PDF:

 * GitHub Actions does everything except
-    * For V1.0, filling at least `master.yml` and `config.yml` for version configuration (MOST convenient)
+    * For V1.0, filling at least `master.yml` and `config.yml` for version configuration
     * For V0.9, filling `config.yml` (MOST convenient)
 * Install TeX command line tool and Use YAML to maintain content
     * In docker (Kind of convenient)